Apologetics is for everyone.

 “Any biblical apologetic must rely on the Bible itself for its content and its force.
 Expositing the Bible in clear and cogent theological categories is essential for apologetics.
 By learning and applying the truths of this book, Christians can become better prepared to give a defense of the hope that is within them.”

-Douglas Groothuis, Professor of Philosophy, Denver Seminary; author, The Soul in Cyberspace
+Douglas Groothuis, Professor of Philosophy, Denver Seminary; author, Walking Through Twilight: A Wife’s Illness—A Philosopher’s Lament

 Table of Contents: